arun10ak/Skill-Vertex-Internship-Apr-2023-to-Jun-2023/README.md

 - Created data visualization to find how the data is distributed.
 - Deployed the best-performing model in a production environment for real-time predictions.

-**Skills Utilized**: Machine Learning, Model Evaluation, Data visualization, Deployment
+**Skills Utilized**: Machine Learning, Label Encoding Model Evaluation, Data visualization, Deployment

 ## Project 2: Detection  Modeling
 ---